kroryan/BrowserQuest-PHP-Docker-LLM/README.md

 - Persistent configuration for development and production
 - Multilingual support with enhanced language selector
 - Multilingual instructions (English and Spanish)
+- **NEW: AI-powered NPC dialogues** using Ollama
+- **NEW: Dynamic, contextual NPC responses** based on player equipment and status
+- **NEW: Multilingual AI responses** that match the game's selected language

 ---